planetarysoftware/ISIS_TC/TC-Charter.md

 The TC must have at least three members.

 There is no specific set of requirements or qualifications for TC membership beyond these rules.
-The TC may add additional members to the TC by a standard TC motion and vote.
-A TC member may be removed from the TC by voluntary resignation, by a standard TC motion, or in accordance to the participation rules described below.
+The TC may add additional members by a standard TC motion and vote.
+A TC member may be removed from the
+TC by voluntary resignation, by a standard TC motion, or in accordance to the participation rules described below.